Database in a Docker container — how to start and what’s it about

 Basically what it does:

-) the Docker container to bepostgres-docker
+• names (--name) the Docker container to be postgres-docker ,

-port, so we’ll be able to enter it from outside, - and enables to run the Docker container in the background (
+• and enables to run the Docker container in the background (-d).

 So now if you wants to enter the database with some GUI application (like pgAdmin, Adminer or so), you should be able to do so.